-In the US, more than 65% of smartphones work on iOS.
-So, when creating an application, you should pay special attention to the version for this platform.
-You can develop the application using cross-platform frameworks or the native language for iOS.
-Today we will look at all the pros and cons of development on Flutter from Google and in a special Swift language from Apple.
+Now more than half of smartphone users prefer Apple products.
+When creating an application, you should think about the version for it.
+You can develop an application using cross-platform frameworks or the native language for iOS.
+In this article, you will learn all the advantages and disadvantages of developing on Flutter and on Apple’s special Swift language.

 - It’s native.
 This means that Swift was created specifically to meet the requirements for creating apps on the iOS platform.